-Since 1999 we have been working on collecting a comprehensive set of workflow patterns [6].
-The results have been made available through the "Workflow patterns WWW site" [70].
+Since 1999 we have been working on collecting a comprehensive set of workflow patterns [7].
+The results have been made available through the "Workflow patterns WWW site" [71].
 The patterns range from very simple patterns such as sequential routing (Pattern 1) to complex patterns involving complex synchronisations such as the discriminator pattern (Pattern 9).
 In this paper, we restrict ourselves to the 20 most relevant patterns.
 These patterns can be classified into six categories:

-- 1. Basic control-flow patterns.
-These are the basic constructs present in most workflow languages to model sequential, parallel and conditional routing. - Advanced branching and synchronisation patterns.
+1. Basic control-flow patterns.
+These are the basic constructs present in most work-flow languages to model sequential, parallel and conditional routing.

+- 2. Advanced branching and synchronisation patterns.
 These patterns transcend the basic patterns to allow for more advanced types of splitting and joining behaviour.
-An example is the Synchronising merge (Pattern 7) which behaves like an ANDjoin or XOR-join depending on the context. - 3.
+An example is the Synchronising merge (Pattern 7) which behaves like an AND-join or XOR-join (or in case of more than two flows as a combination of AND-joins and XOR-joins) depending on the context. - 3.
 Structural patterns.
 In programming languages a block structure which clearly identifies entry and exit points is quite natural.
 In graphical languages allowing for parallelism such a requirement is often considered to be too restrictive.
 Therefore, we have identified patterns that allow for a less rigid structure. - 4.
 Patterns involving multiple instances.
-Within the context of a single case (i.e., workflow instance) sometimes parts of the process need to be instantiated multiple times, e.g., within the context of an insurance claim, multiple witness statements need to be processed.

-- 5. State-based patterns.
+Within the context of a single case (i.e., work-flow instance) sometimes parts of the process need to be instantiated multiple times, e.g., within the context of an insurance claim, multiple witness statements need to be processed. - 5.
+State-based patterns.
 Typical workflow systems focus only on activities and events and not on states.
 This limits the expressiveness of the workflow language because it is not possible to have state dependent patterns such as the Milestone pattern (Pattern 18). - 6.
 Cancellation patterns.
 The occurrence of an event (e.g., a customer cancelling an order) may lead to the cancellation of activities.
 In some scenarios such events can even cause the withdrawal of the whole case.

 Figure 1 shows an overview of the 20 patterns grouped into the six categories.
 A detailed discussion of these patterns is outside the scope of this paper.
-The interested reader is referred to [6, 70].
+The interested reader is referred to [7, 71].